blueokanna/ChatGLM-Java-SDK/README.md

                 .build();
 ```

-The overall use is to send messages asynchronously, which has the advantage of reducing thread blocking, where `code` and `msg` are getting error messages.
+The overall use is to send messages asynchronously, which has the advantage of reducing thread blocking, where `code` and `status` are getting error messages.
 When you get a `request_id`, then query the

 ```
                     if (response.statusCode() == 200) {      //When the response value is 200, output the corresponding parameters of the interface for an asynchronous request.